takumiecd/orteaf/docs/developer/metadata-yaml.md

 Validation checks ensure that:

-1. All referenced backend / architecture / dtype / op IDs exist.
+1. All referenced execution / architecture / dtype / op IDs exist.
-2. The architecture belongs to the same backend as the device.
+2. The architecture belongs to the same execution as the device.
 3. Lists avoid duplicate IDs.

 Supported dtypes/ops are stored as flat arrays plus offsets, so order them the